gromacs/gromacs/docs/dev-manual/language-features.rst

 advanced projects in constant development, and as our needs evolve we will both relax and tighten many of these points.
-Some of these changes happen naturally as part of agreements in code review, while major parts where we don't agree should be pushed to a redmine thread.
+Some of these changes happen naturally as part of agreements in code review, while major parts where we don't agree should be pushed to a `issue tracker`_ thread.
 Large changes should be suggested early in the development cycle for each release so we avoid being hit by last-minute compiler bugs just before a release.